-This market has just recently started blooming since a steam mop can help you clean faster and safer at the same time.
-We went through some of the most popular models out there and gave them a test run.
+Steam mops became popular just recently, so we went through some of the most popular models out there and gave them a test run.
 Everything we found out will be in these steam mop reviews for you to consider before deciding on a model.
 Let’s dive right into it.

 BISSELL PowerFresh Hybrid Steam Mop for Tile and Hardwood Floor